Sydney Airport sees thousands of flights from dozens of carriers each and every year

 And those are just the start.
 Pick up a glitzy, glamorous pair of Jimmy Choo shoes and give yourself some formal footwear by which to remember your trip.
 Meanwhile, Michael Kors, Fendi, Oroton, and Coach can fill in the bits and pieces you’re missing.

 If you want something a bit shinier, the right piece of jewellery can get you out of a jam, whether you’re looking to buy a gift for somebody else or just need something pretty to dry the tears from the end of holiday, T1 in Sydney Airport has Rolex, Tiffany & Co., and Toscow Australia, to check out.

 Nearby hotels provide a range of accommodation styles for all types, from budget to deluxe:

 Airport Sydney International Inn has rooms ranging from basic three and a half star style to modern and contemporary four star Botany rooms.
 Cosy and with a relaxed atmosphere, kick back in a sensual spa, enjoy a beer at the bar.
 There's business facilities and complimentary parking for up to five days.

 The Holiday Inn Sydney Airport is a four and-a-half star property only minutes away from the airport and is popular with business travellers for meetings.
 Modern facilities and children can stay free of charge if using existing bedding.
-It only costs $40 a night for extra guests.

 The Stamford Sydney Airport Hotel is a deluxe choice boasting monster sized bedrooms, marble bathrooms and double glazed windows to block out that noise.
 Enjoy a free shuttle service from the airport to the hotel, otherwise there's undercover parking and there's excellent gym facilities, a heated pool and sauna and spa.